Nihilantropy/Basic-CI-CD/docs/subjects/subject-4.md

 ## 4 - Adding Flux
 ● Once your Terraform-based cluster is up and running, integrate **Flux** to automate the deployment process.
 Configure Flux to monitor your GitLab repository for new tags or changes, and trigger an automatic Helm upgrade when a new release is detected.
 This setup will ensure your deployments are fully automated and continuously in sync with your latest code changes.
 GitOps for the win! 🔄

+## 5 - Documentation
+● It's time for some seroius documentation!
+Imagine you have to give access to someone else to you Terraform managed cluster.

 Happy coding and automating! 😊